ishan1225/resume/resume.md

 	Jun.
 2019 -- Mar.
 2020

 	- Developed embedded software for a system that measures restroom cleanliness using C and RTOS
+	- Contributed to PHP and JavaScript web application for remote IoT device monitoring
 	- Coordinated external contractors to deliver on changing business requirements
 	- Managed inventory and device provisioning with AWS IoT Core
 	- Worked with various protocols including WiFi, BLE, MQTT and HTTP